MaraRinn/WOLF-Walkthrough/Walkthrough/wiki_page.md

 4. Surface Scanning Module
 5. Bon Voyage controller
 6. WOLF Transport Computer
+7. Ladder (AG1)

+Highlight:

+1. "Bon Voyage Control Panel" action in cab PAW
+2. "WOLF Biome" in scanner PAW
+3. "Survey WOLF Biome" action in scanner PAW

 -->

 This rover has four side-mounted rocket engines which are useful for landing on small worlds like Minmus and Mun.
 They are not at all useful on Kerbin itself.

+The life support on this rover can sustain one crew for about three years, or two crew for a little over 1 year.
+Crew is only necessary to increase the movement speed when controlled by Bon Voyage.
+Without crew, this rover will travel around 6m/s while with crew it will travel around 14m/s.

 Action Groups:

-0: Turn the rover on and off.
+- AG0: Turn the rover on and off.
 This affects all the components that produce or consume power such as the nuclear reactor, radiator, habitation and Nom-O-Matics, and lights.
-9: Switch control to Karibou Radial Probe for flight (the dome light will turn on to remind you that the rover is configured for flight)
+- AG9: Switch control to Karibou Radial Probe for flight (the dome light will turn on to remind you that the rover is configured for flight)
-8: Switch control to probe core for driving (the dome light will come on to remind you that the rover is configured for driving)
+- AG8: Switch control to probe core for driving (the dome light will come on to remind you that the rover is configured for driving)
+- AG1: Extend/retract the ladder from the hitchhiker storage compartment

+Important PAW features:

+- **Bon Voyage Control Panel** in Malemute cab PAW
+- **WOLF Biome** and **Survey WOLF Biome** in Surface Scanning Module PAW

 ### Surveying Harvestable Biome Resources